cosmos/gaia/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: But reports help us build a reliable telecom blockchai!
+about: But reports help us build a reliable telecom blockchain!
 ---

 <!-- < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < <